brndnmtthws/brndn-io/content/posts/fluidity-vs-rigidity/index.md

 provide enough give and take that they don't explode when a small breeze comes along, or in the event of an extreme shock like an earthquake, avoid total collapse.

-The video above demonstrates base isolation technology, where buildings are designed with flexibility at their foundation to absorb seismic energy during earthquakes—a perfect example of engineered flexibility within an otherwise rigid structure.
+The video above shows base isolation: a building stays mostly rigid, but the foundation is allowed to move enough to soak up seismic energy.

 ## Rigidity in Complex Systems